The Ultimate Vegan Bodybuilding Diet Plan for Athletic Performance

 Tying It All Together

-No matter which foods you settle on for your daily meals, make sure that you’re getting plenty of variety (5) to ensure that you’re supplying your body with a full array of muscle-building amino acids.
+No matter which foods you settle on for your daily meals, it’s important to make sure that you’re getting plenty of variety to supply your body with a full array of muscle-building nutrients and protein sources.